- Facts to Know

 Facts to Know

-Recent improvements in medication, microsurgery and in vitro fertilization (IVF) techniques make pregnancy possible for more than half of couples pursuing treatment.
+- Recent improvements in medication, microsurgery and in vitro fertilization (IVF) techniques make pregnancy possible for about half of couples pursuing treatment.

-The number of babies born each year as the result of assisted reproductive technology is growing rapidly.
-The CDC's most recent assisted reproductive technologies (ART) annual report stated that more than 61,400 babies were born as a result of assisted reproductive technologies in 2008, up from about 54,000 in 2006.
+- The number of babies born each year as the result of assisted reproductive technology is growing.
+The CDC's most recent assisted reproductive technologies (ART) annual report stated that 67,996 babies were born as a result of assisted reproductive technologies in 2013, up 2,836 from 2012.